Communication Best Practices: Preparing for Change Before Go Live

 “Make sure you include some fun and celebration.
 It’s too easy for us to focus on getting people up and running and forget to celebrate the accomplishment of Go-Live!
 Make a point of taking the time.”

-Read more tips and tricks in our guide, Communication Toolkit for System Launch.
-In this free resource, we provide tangible examples from real clients who successfully used change management techniques to improve their employees’ Go-Live experience.
+Read more tips and tricks in our guide, Project Communication Plan for Technology Change: A Guide for Nonprofits and Higher Education Institutions.
+In this free resource, we provide tangible examples from real clients who successfully used change management techniques to improve their employees’ experiences through technology change.

 Catherine has served the nonprofit sector for over 20 years, defining and guiding the strategic pathway for technology, digital transformation, marketing, and fundraising at the Canadian Cancer Society and others.
 She is skilled at understanding and addressing the human concerns...
 Read More